kyma-project/community/docs/guidelines/repository-guidelines/01-new-repository-settings.md

 ## Use the repository template

 Whenever you create a new repository, use the template from the [`template-repository`](https://github.com/kyma-project/template-repository).
-This template contains all necessary configuration files for [OWNERS](../../contributing/04-prow-workflow.md#owners-file), Kyma stale bot, issue and pull request templates, license, and Code of Conduct.
+This template contains all necessary configuration files for CODEOWNERS, Kyma stale bot, issue and pull request templates, license, and Code of Conduct.

 > **NOTE:** Do not mark the **Include all branches** checkbox as it will clone all branches from the `template-repository` to your new repo.